Final report for LNE22-448R

 Brix levels were significantly higher in the control compared to treatments, likely because the control plots contained more overripe fruit.
 As fruit ripens, sugar content within the fruit increases, and as the control was the only treatment to observe overripe fruit, the Brix levels from the sampled fruit were higher.
 The other treatments had more green fruit (low Brix level) and no overripe (high Brix level) fruit.
 As most wild blueberry growers harvest entire fields simultaneously, rather than harvesting one plant at a time during peak ripeness, the variability in fruit ripeness and corresponding Brix levels is important for growers regardless of the form in which berries are sold.

-- When considering a solar array, decide if it the main goal is food or energy production.
+- When considering a solar array, decide if it the main goal is to produce food or energy.

 Education & Outreach Activities and Participation Summary